January 30, 2018

 - Workshop Visual World: What does 3D technology make possible?

 The fact that the "Girls'Day" initiative is more than just an advertising event for companies is proven by a long-term study, which the Girls'Day initiative published on its homepage.
 According to the study, technical and scientific professions are rated increasingly positive by the participants, which is reflected in the increasing number of female trainees and first-year students in technical fields.
-The Fraunhofer Heinrich Hertz Institute wants to contribute to this development.
+The Fraunhofer Heinrich-Hertz-Institut wants to contribute to this development.